Our Impact

 Advancing Global ALS Research

-Our New Research Program
+Our Expanding Research Program

 The ALS Network helps fuel research innovations, advancements in drug development and clinical trials, and new collaborations designed to accelerate the pace of discovery.
-In 2024, we enhanced our global research program.
-The ALS Network’s new Scientific Advisory Committee, composed of world-renowned researchers, scientists, and healthcare industry leaders reviews and selects the most promising projects and moonshot efforts for funding.
+In 2025, we enhanced our global research program.
+The ALS Network’s Scientific Advisory Committee, composed of world-renowned researchers, scientists, and healthcare industry leaders reviews and selects the most promising projects and moonshot efforts for funding.

 invested in ALS research